kadolor/wvs/README.md

 35.6895,139.6917
 ```

-Upon running `wherobotsvs`, you can see the following:
+WVS can convert these coordinates to the following image:

 ![2d_3de](/images/3de.png)